NickBoeckman/ProductHistoryUtility/Readme.md

 communicating the licenses and copyrights associated with a software package.
 Being able to explicate this information is a required function for operations support system management within an organization.
-The SPDX Dashboard, located at http://spdxhub.ist.unomaha.edu/ will serve as the central repository for SPDX documents, facilitating uploads, retrieval, modification, and sharing of SPDX documents.
+The SPDX Dashboard, located at <a href="http://spdxhub.ist.unomaha.edu/">http://spdxhub.ist.unomaha.edu/</a> will serve as the central repository for SPDX documents, facilitating uploads, retrieval, modification, and sharing of SPDX documents.
 The goal of the Product History Utility (PHU) is to enable a company to create a relationships between the SPDX documents and the products that contain those licenses.